diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 If the view is partitioned, a seperate section named 'Parameters' shows a similar table with the partition parameters.

 ## Data Lineage
+One of the key features of Metascope is the data lineage.
+The views have explicit definition of dependencies, which makes it easy for Metascope to gather the dependency information and display it to the users.
+There is no need for retroactive crawling through the Hadoop logs to find data lineage information, which could be inaccurate.

 ![Dependencies](images/dependency.png)

+The dependency section shows all views which are used by as well as depend on the selected view.
+It is indispensable to know the data flow through the entire datahub to rely on analysis and reports.

 ![Lineage](images/lineage.png)

+The default table will only show direct dependencies. *Show transitive dependencies* will recursively navigate through the lineage graph and find all direct and indirect dependencies.
+This could help the developers when they have to change the schema of a view and need to find all views which will be affected by the change.

+The lineage graph is a visual representation of the data lineage information.
+It helps the user to get a better understanding of the relations between the datasets and allows him directly to navigate to depended or subsequent view.

 ## Table partitions